Saturday, November 26, 2016

 Individual Green Bean Casserole

 Make sure the crust cup dough is consistent in thickness.
-You can blind baking the Cups for 10 - 15 minutes to make sure they're done and crispy.
+You can blind bake the Cups for 10 - 15 minutes to make sure they're done and crispy.
+I recommend this.

 Baked!